 It’s easiest to use free site performance testing tools like Websitetest.com, Webpagetest.org, and Mobitest (for mobile) to find out how your site pages are currently performing.
 Below is an example of a baseline measurement:

 Step 2 – Benchmark Against Competitors

-Once you’ve established your own page performance baseline, the next step is to see how that baseline compares your competitors.
+Once you’ve established your own page performance baseline, the next step is to see how that baseline compares to your competitors.
 While your goal might be to beat the page performance of your competitors, that may not be realistic for your initial SLA (again, performance goals and performance SLAs are different things).
-You can use your competitors performance to help gauge what’s reasonable.
+You can use your competitor’s performance to help gauge what’s reasonable.

 Above is a sample competitor performance comparison.
 You can use the same tools mentioned in Step 1 to do a rough benchmarking and create a similar report.
 If you want deeper data, you can always request a free website benchmarking report.

 At this point, you should have a good sense of the parameters for a strong initial SLA for your organization.
 It’s a good idea to vet it by asking and answering the following key questions:

 - Which pages are you including in your SLA?
 Does it cover only your homepage, or other pages as well?
 We recommend applying your SLA to your top 15 most-visited site pages, at the very least.
 Alternatively, you could create different SLAs for different pages if performance expectations vary drastically between pages of interest.